-The Public Events Series hosted by the Center for Global Affairs (CGA) features a provocative and diverse mix of free, public programs that examine global issues from a variety of perspectives.
-Designed as a collaborative enterprise, CGA events draw upon the talents of NYU’s 18 schools and colleges, the greater New York City international community, and thought leaders from around the world.
+The Public Events Series, which is hosted by the NYU School of Professional Studies Center for Global Affairs (CGA,) features a provocative and diverse mix of free, public programs that examine global issues from a variety of perspectives.
+Designed as a collaborative enterprise, the Center for Global Affairs events draw upon the talents of NYU’s 18 schools and colleges, the greater New York City international community, and thought leaders from around the world.
 Participants engage in conversations with renowned journalists, economists, and socio-political experts and commentators, gaining insight into today's most pressing global concerns.

 Annual events include:

-- In Print with James F. Hoge, Jr., a series featuring Hoge, senior advisor, Teneo Intelligence; chairman, Human Rights Watch; and CGA advisory board member, in conversation with leading journalists and authors.
+- In Print with James F. Hoge, Jr., a series featuring Hoge, senior advisor, Teneo Intelligence; chairman and CGA Advisory Board member, in conversation with leading journalists and authors.

 - Conflict, Security, and Development, a brown-bag lunch series that examines new research, creative policy approaches, and recent innovations in addressing security and development challenges in conflict and post-conflict contexts.

-- Bad Company: Conversations about the New Global Underworld, the series, hosted by CGA Clinical Professor Mark Galeotti, illuminates the workings of the global underworld.
+- Bad Company: Conversations about the New Global Underworld, a series, hosted by CGA Clinical Professor Mark Galeotti, illuminates the workings of the global underworld.